Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 14. DIY LEGO Zipline

 So this DIY LEGO zipline activity is meant to be an Elf on the Shelf thing.
-However, I think it would be really cool for kids to make and test out with dolls, stuffed animals, or even LEGO minifigures!
+However, I think it would be cool for kids to make and test out with dolls, stuffed animals, or LEGO minifigures!

 15. LEGO Charades Game

-I think this LEGO charades game is super cool because you can play as a family, the kids can play with each other, or kids can do it as a solo thing.
-It’s great for kids to read the words and figure out how to construct it using LEGO bricks.
+I think this LEGO charades game is super cool because you can play as a family, the kids can play with each other, or the kids can do it as a solo thing.
+It’s great for kids to read the words and figure out how to construct them using LEGO bricks.

 16. Travel-Friendly LEGO Build Game

-This is a great game that kids can play by themselves or you can play as a family.
+This is a great game that kids can play by themselves, or you can play as a family.

 17. LEGO Math Ten Frame Games